It's Superman!: Plot

-On Halloween Night; Clark tries to cheer up Willi as they walk throughout the city.
+On Halloween Night, Clark tries to cheer up Willi as they walk throughout the city.
 At the same time, Lois joins her former boyfriend, an ex-cop named Ben, when he is called by Ceil Stickowski, widow of one of Lex' old henchmen, who wants to reveal secret information on Luthor's plans.
 A gun fight occurs outside between them and henchman Paulie Scaffa, who murders Ceil in the process and shoots Ben.
 Paulie takes off until he is stopped by Clark, wearing his Superman costume.
 He damages the car to get Paulie out, but it causes a Lexbot to activate from inside the trunk, and attack Superman.
 After the Lexbot goes haywire, destroying city blocks that leaves several building on fire. a bruised and exhausted Superman finally destroys the robot and escapes when police arrive.
-Lois is “introduced” to Superman, while they find a piece of the robot with the LUTHOR Corp. logo on it.
-Thanks to both that and Clark's article on Superman himself; Lex Luthor is called to be arrested, while Clark gets a job at the Daily Planet.
+Lois is "introduced" to Superman, while they find a piece of the robot with the LUTHOR Corp. logo on it.
+Thanks to both that and Clark's article on Superman himself, Lex Luthor is called to be arrested, while Clark gets a job at the Daily Planet.
 Before he is arrested, Superman meets with Lex at his home; as Lex talks about how similar the two are, making them "perfect rivals", Lex forces his assistant to jump from the window.
 Superman saves the assistant, but Luthor escapes.

 In the closing chapter, the central characters watch the play Our Town in February 1938, while Clark reflects on what has happened to him and Superman since that night.
 While he has saved countless lives, and was given a new more powerful costume with a red and yellow "S" by a still on the run Lex Luthor, Clark sometimes hates his Superman persona because of the pressures put upon him.
 He is reluctant to have a chat with FDR, and is heartbroken that Lois dislikes Clark but loves Superman.
-As the play ends, he thinks of what his father said to him just before he passed away recently; to use his powers for good, as not doing so wouldn't be fair for everyone.
+As the play ends, he thinks of what his father said to him just before he died recently; to use his powers for good, as not doing so wouldn't be fair for everyone.
 Lois notices Clark sobbing in his theater box and, surprised by her own concern, calls out to him.
 She finally gains his attention by throwing a shoe at him, and when she sees Clark takes off his glasses, she develops the classic suspicion that Clark and Superman are one and the same.
 At the same time, Clark realizes that he will love her for the rest of his life and that love will fuel him to do his best for the world.
 He has struggled through the entire book to feel "like everyone else", and now, he is "like everyone else".